Skip to main content

 Only Chapter III courts can exercise Commonwealth judicial power.
 Non-judicial functions cannot be conferred on Chapter III courts.
 R v Kirby; Ex parte Boilermakers' Society of Australia (1956) 94 CLR 254 (the "Boilermakers' Case") set the rule.

-What is commonwealth exclusive powers?
+What are commonwealth exclusive powers?

 Show answer